zulip/zulip-gci/tasks/2017/submit-a-pull-request.md

   https://github.com/zulip/zulip-gci-submissions) repository with title "Submit a Pull Request".
-Refer to [this tutorial]( https://guides.github.com/activities/hello-world/#pr) if you don't know how to open a pull request.
+Refer to [this tutorial]( https://guides.github.com/activities/hello-world/#pr) if you don't know how to open a pull request and read about how to [create a Pull Request](http://zulip.readthedocs.io/en/latest/git/pull-requests.html#create-a-pull-request).

 * Sign the Dropbox CLA using the link posted by the Dropbox CLA bot.